 - Healthy Halloween – Quail Park, 230 Blue Ravine Road, Folsom – On Sunday, October 28 from 2 to 5pm, the business park will be transformed into a family-friendly extravaganza.
 This annual Folsom Halloween event is free and will have carnival games, prizes, a bounce house, an inflatable obstacle course and a rock climbing wall, as well as dance performances, costume contests and face painting.

-- Halloween Spooktacular – El Dorado Hills Town Center, 4364 Town Center Blvd, El Dorado Hills – This El Dorado Hills Halloween event is a family favorite.
+- Halloween Spooktacular – El Dorado Hills Town Center, 4364 Town Center Blvd, El Dorado Hills – This El Dorado Hills Halloween event is a family favorite and has been on our Ultimate Halloween Guide 3 years in a row now.
 On Wednesday, October 31, there will be trick or treating from 3 to 6pm at participating Town Center businesses..
 Then, the costume contest for children and dogs will begin at 5:15pm in the Steven Young Amphitheater.
 This year’s categories are Most Creative, Cutest, Most Scariest, Hero/Villain or Princess, and Best Group.

 Sacramento Halloween Events